Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

         >::value`, "Compile fine")
 ```

-Ok that's a lot to digest but it show almost everything I want here
+OK that's a lot to digest but it show almost everything I want here

 1. `pipe_` is being used here as a lazy view of any operation.